 Surveys ask nonparticipating trade allies if the program influenced their sales of high-efficiency equipment to nonparticipating customers and to quantify the program’s impact on their high-efficiency sales.
 The general questions take the following form:

-How many <measures> did you sell in <period>?
+Q.1: How many <measures> did you sell in <period>?

-How many of them were <efficiency level> or higher?
+Q.2: How many of them were <efficiency level> or higher?

-Had the <program> not existed, how many <measures> do you think you would have sold?
+Q.3: Had the <program> not existed, how many <measures> do you think you would have sold?

 Evaluators should ensure that trade allies receive sufficient time to collect specific data and not rely on “guesses” to respond.
 Additional questions should be included to document how the program influenced sales of additional measures and to determine whether the responses to Question 3 should be included as NPSO.
 Responses should also clarify whether sales counts are specific to the utility service territory in question.